 A scant one cup is basically almost a full cup of an ingredient.
 It’s not low enough to be ¾ of a cup, but it’s not enough to be a full cup.
 You have to find that golden spot of being almost a full cup, but not quite.

 What is scant cooking?

-Scant cooking can be referred to a recipe that uses the term “scant” in it.
+Scant cooking can be referred to as a recipe that uses the term “scant” in it.
 While a recipe typically won’t call for more than one or two ingredients to be “scant,” it’s still good to know how to do it properly, so your recipe turns out correctly.
 Scant can be used in baking and cooking alike.

-What is scant tablespoon salt?
+What is scant tablespoon of salt?